buildpacks/rfcs/text/0000-rfc-issue-generation.md

 ### Use comments instead

 Instead of maintainers creating "suggested edits" to the RFC which then require the author to merge with proper DCO signing, the maintainers could simply comment on the RFC.
-Once the RFC is merged automation could detect issues by looking through the comments.
+Once the RFC is merged the [`merge-rfc.sh`](https://github.com/buildpacks/rfcs/blob/main/merge-rfc.sh) script could detect issues by looking through the comments.

 ```text
 FORMAT: